dan-reznik/Ramanujan-Sato/README.md

 Notice that for small k, \(396^(4k)\) grows fastest, though above a certain k factorials will take over, k\! \~ O(k^k).

 53-bit doubles in `R` are limited to 22 significant digits.
-So even for k=4, this term will be truncated:
+So for k\>2, this term will be truncated.
+Take k=4 as an example:

 ``` r
 print(396^(4*4),digits=22)